 Wilfley coupling guards are safety devices intended to protect workers from inherent dangers of the rotating pump shaft, motor shaft and coupling.
 It is intended to prevent entry of hands, fingers or other body parts into a point of hazard by reaching through, over, under or around the guard.
 No standard coupling guard provides complete protection from a disintegrating coupling.
-Wilfley cannot guarantee its guards will completely contain an exploding coupling.

-The Wilfley coupling guard conforms to the U.S.A. standard ASME B15.1, "Safety Standard for Mechanical Power Transmission Apparatus."
+Wilfley cannot guarantee their guards will completely contain an exploding coupling.
+The Wilfley coupling guard conforms to ASME B15.1, "Safety Standard for Mechanical Power Transmission Apparatus."

-4.0 Operation
+5.0 OPERATION

-4.1 Rotation Check
+5.1 Rotation Check

-A direction arrow is cast on the front of the casing.
-Make sure the motor rotates in the same direction before coupling the motor to the pump.
+A direction arrow is cast on the front of the Casing (See Figure 3) Make sure the motor rotates in the same direction before coupling the motor to the Pump.
 It is absolutely essential that the rotation of the motor be checked before connecting the shaft coupling.
 Incorrect rotation of the pump, for even a short time, can dislodge the impeller, which may cause serious damage to the pump.
-All Wilfley Model A9 pumps turn clockwise as viewed from the motor end, or conversely, counterclockwise when viewed from the suction end
+All Wilfley Model S3 pumps turn clockwise as viewed from the motor end, or conversely, counterclockwise when viewed from the suction end as shown in Figure 5.